Connecting multiple sites under the same automatic translation account shares their translation memory, glossary, and word quota.

 For example, you have three sites that are not connected: site A, B, and C. You can first connect any two of these sites.
 Let’s say you connect sites A and B, where A is the “main” site.
 After this, you can add site C to the main site A, but you cannot do it the other way around.
 You cannot add a “main” site A to another site, in this case, site C.

-If a site has unpaid words you will have to pay for them before being able to connect the site to another.
+If a site has an unpaid invoice you will have to pay it before being able to connect the site to another.